Master’s in Psychology

 But that’s actually a bonus, not a drawback.

-That makes a master’s degree in psychology the Swiss Army knife of human services.
+That makes a master’s degree in psychology a highly versatile degree in human services.
 You’ll get a lot of the foundational work that goes toward advanced psychological practice, but without the deep clinical skill training and experience required for licensed psychologists.
-But there are many, many psychological applications that don’t need licenses and don’t involve clinical practice.
-A master’s program will qualify you for hundreds of different high-paying psychology jobs, while saving you time and money on a degree.
+But there are many psychological applications that don’t need licenses and don’t involve clinical practice.
+A master’s program will qualify you for a wide range of psychology-related roles, while saving you time and money compared to a full doctoral track.

 Psychology Education Requirements by State